kisswiki/kisswiki/src/languages/zig/loop_over_range.md

 Or you can import [zig-extras](https://github.com/nektro/zig-extras/blob/master/src/lib.zig#L13) and range function from it.
 Example of import https://github.com/rofrol/sha256sum-zig.

-Or more advanced range function:
+Or comptime only example which has limited uses:

 ```zig
 const std = @import("std");